A-N-Other/pedestal/README.md

 A collection of bash wrappers and Python scripts that facilitate working in the terminal with sequence-based data.

----

 Requirements: Python >= 3.8

-Support for Python 2 has been dropped moving forward.
-Changes will be rolled out on a per-script basis.

 ---